beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 All the analyses described here can be performed using the <a href="https://github.com/beast-dev/beast-mcmc/releases/tag/v1.10.5pre_thorney_v0.1.1"> BEASTv.1.10.5pre_thorney_v0.1.1 </a>pre-release.
 </div>

-{% include warning.html content="Previous prereleases included a small bug that resulted in root hieght estimates that were biased towards grid points, when intervals were passed directly to the skygrid as is done with BigFastTreeIntervals below.
+{% include warning.html content="Previous prereleases included a small bug that resulted in root height estimates that were biased towards grid points, when intervals were passed directly to the skygrid as is done with BigFastTreeIntervals below.
 This is fixed in pre-release v0.1.1" %}

 *NB: To the best of our knowledge Jeff Thorne and colleges work in [multidivtime](https://brcwebportal.cos.ncsu.edu/thorne/multidivtime.html) represents the first implementation of related approaches in a Bayesian framework.*